Uber fares surge islandwide following Grab app outage

 Grab saw server issues that affected customers in several Southeast Asian countries.

-Speaking to Channel NewsAsia, a private hire car driver who did not wish to be identified said that Uber fares spiked to twice the usual fare amount in areas such as Singapore's central business district.
+A private hire car driver who did not wish to be identified told Channel NewsAsia that Uber fares spiked to twice the usual fare amount in areas such as Singapore's central business district.

 The man, who drives for both Uber and Grab, said the Grab drivers' app and passenger app had been unresponsive since 8pm.